-The Commentary to 2D1.1 captioned "Application Notes" is amended in Note 10 in the "Dosage Equivalency Table" in the subdivision captioned "Stimulants" by deleting "Ethylamphetamine HCL 12 mg" and "Ethylamphetamine SO4 12 mg", by deleting "Amphetamines" and inserting in lieu thereof "Amphetamine", by deleting "Methamphetamines" and inserting in lieu thereof "Methamphetamine", and by deleting "Methamphetamine 5 mg".
+The Commentary to 2D1.1 captioned "Application Notes" is amended in Note 10 in the "Dosage Equivalency Table" in the subdivision captioned "Stimulants" by deleting "Ethylamphetamine HCL 12 mg" and "Ethylamphetamine O_4 12 mg", by deleting "Amphetamines" and inserting in lieu thereof "Amphetamine", by deleting "Methamphetamines" and inserting in lieu thereof "Methamphetamine", and by deleting "Methamphetamine combinations 5 mg".

-The purposes of this amendment are to provide more accurate approximations of the equivalencies and dosages for certain controlled substances, and to eliminate unnecessary references.
-The effective date of this amendment is November 1, 1989.
+Reason for Amendment: The purposes of this amendment are to provide more accurate approximations of the equivalencies and dosages for certain controlled substances, and to eliminate unnecessary references.

+Effective Date: The effective date of this amendment is November 1, 1989.

-131. The Commentary to §2D1.1 captioned "Application Notes" is amended in Note 10 in the subdivision of the "Drug Equivalency Tables" captioned "LSD, PCP, and Other Schedule I and II Hallucinogens" by deleting:
+131. Amendment: The Commentary to §2D1.1 captioned "Application Notes" is amended in Note 10 in the subdivision of the "Drug Equivalency Tables" captioned "LSD, PCP, and Other Schedule I and II Hallucinogens" by deleting:

+'''

 "1 gm of Liquid phencyclidine = 0.1 gm of heroin or PCP".

+'''

-The purpose of this amendment is to delete an incorrect equivalency.
-The effective date of this amendment is November 1, 1989.
+Reason for Amendment: The purpose of this amendment is to delete an incorrect equivalency.

-132. The Commentary to §2D1.1 captioned "Application Notes" is amended in Note 10 in the "Drug Equivalency Tables" by inserting immediately following the captions "Cocaine and Other Schedule I and II Stimulants" and "LSD, PCP, and Other Hallucinogens" in each instance "(and their immediate precursors)".
+132. Amendment: The Commentary to §2D1.1 captioned "Application Notes" is amended in Note 10 in the "Drug Equivalency Tables" by inserting immediately following the captions "Cocaine and Other Schedule I and II Stimulants" and "LSD, PCP, and Other Hallucinogens" in each instance "(and their immediate precursors)".

-The purpose of this amendment is to clarify the commentary.
-The effective date of this amendment is November 1, 1989.
+Reason for Amendment: The purpose of this amendment is to clarify the commentary.

+Effective Date: The effective date of this amendment is November 1, 1989.

-133. The Commentary to §2D1.1 captioned "Application Notes" is amended in Note 10 by deleting:
+133. Amendment: The Commentary to §2D1.1 captioned "Application Notes" is amended in Note 10 by deleting: